Eddie Rosario Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.4 K/9, which ranks 22nd in the league.

-- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.11).
+- The Marlins have a 4.43 team ERA that ranks 19th across all MLB pitching staffs.

-- Marlins pitchers combine to allow the 10th-fewest home runs in baseball (22 total, one per game).
+- Marlins pitchers combine to give up 27 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Cabrera gets the start for the Marlins, his fifth of the season.
-He is 1-1 with a 4.08 ERA and 18 strikeouts in 17 2/3 innings pitched.
+- Hoeing will take the mound to start for the Marlins, his first of the season.

-- In his last time out on Tuesday, the righty threw six innings against the San Francisco Giants, giving up two earned runs while surrendering six hits.

-- The 25-year-old has an ERA of 4.08, with 9.2 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.